-Like Windows 8, Window 10 is also supports sideloading of apps.
-This feature allows users to download their favourite apps outside the Windows Store.
-There are a lot of apps which are not available in the Windows Store, and using this method, users can now install and run those apps easily on Windows 10.
+Windows 10 also supports the sideloading of apps.
+This feature allows users to download their favorite apps outside the Windows Store.
+There are a lot of apps that are not available in the Windows Store and using this method, users can now install and run those apps easily on Windows 10.
 The procedure to sideload non-store apps in Windows 8 was a little difficult, but in Windows 10, it is much easier.

 SideLoad apps on Windows 10

 Let us see how to SideLoad applications on a Windows 10 computer.